 - It highlights the therapeutic relationship

-Download Our Free Counseling Intake Form PDF
+Download Our Editable Counseling Intake Form PDF

-If you’re looking for an intake evaluation counseling form example, you can download our free editable counseling intake form PDF below.
+If you’re looking for an intake evaluation counseling form example, you can download our editable counseling intake form PDF below.

 Download one of our other counseling practice forms